grafana/terraform-provider-grafana/docs/resources/cloud_access_policy.md

 - `name` (String) Name of the access policy.
 - `realm` (Block Set, Min: 1) (see [below for nested schema](#nestedblock--realm))
 - `region` (String) Region where the API is deployed.
-Region where the API is deployed.
 Generally where the stack is deployed.
-Valid values are 'us', 'eu', and 'au'.
+Use the region list API to get the list of available regions: https://grafana.com/docs/grafana-cloud/reference/cloud-api/#list-regions.
 - `scopes` (Set of String) Scopes of the access policy.
 See https://grafana.com/docs/grafana-cloud/authentication-and-permissions/access-policies/#scopes for possible values.

 ### Optional